Famed sushi restaurant to open second New Jersey location - NewsBreak

 WEST ORANGE — After decades of operation, one of New Jersey’s oldest high-end wedding and events venue has announced it would be closing this summer.
 “After an immensity of difficult deliberation, it saddens us greatly to announce that this era of The Manor’s operation will be coming to an end,” the owners announced on the venue’s website, saying the final day of operations would be July 5.

-The Manor in West Orange is closing, leaving vendors and couples in limbo
+Iconic wedding venue The Manor is closing, leaving vendors and couples in limbo

-News 12’s Ali Reid spoke with Jessica Piegaro, the chief operating officer of Brian Delia Photography, about the closing and what couples can do if they need a new venue.

-Few People Know One Of The Nicest Restaurants In America Is Hiding In Small-Town New York
+Owners of the West Orange business say the decision was prompted by a series of issues including inflation, the pandemic and a decrease in weddings.

 This Astonishing Steak Is The Biggest In New Jersey And Its Glorious